Skip to Content

 • Top-level config dropdown

-• Selected config details
+• Selected config details and migration notes

-• Run action using saved config
+• Run action using the saved config

 • Post-submission status polling with job status, output path, and reported files